 The flower heads are flat and appear in clusters atop erect stems.

-The blooms are not fragrant and may also put on a display in late spring.
+The blooms are not fragrant and may also be put on a display in late spring.

 The pendulous clusters have wing-like seeds, providing extended bloom interest in the garden.